phylogeny-lab/phylogeny-lab/README.md

 ```

 ## Ethos & License
 **We believe tools which aid in scientific research should be free and fully auditable by its community of users.** This makes it easier for those who are not part of an academic institution, or perhaps don't have the funds to purchase an expensive software license to participate in active research.
-Open source software allows users to "scratch their own itch" so to speak, by adding features they and others will find useful.
+Open source software allows users to "scratch their own itch" by adding features they and others will find useful.
 Therefore, Phylogeny lab's codebase is 100% open source and packaged with the GNU GPL 3.0 license.
 This grants anyone the ability to modify or redistribute so long as the source code remains freely available.
 We plan to make this software available from an easily downloadable source in the future.

 ## Roadmap